openshift/hypershift/docs/api.md

     // Region is the AWS region for the cluster
     Region string

-    // AvailabilityZone is the default availability zone for the cluster AvailabilityZone string

     // VPC specifies the VPC used for the cluster
     VPC string `json:"vpc"`